Kotlin/kotlin-koans-edu/Introduction/Triple-quoted strings/task.md

 in accordance with the surrounding code.

-Replace the `trimIndent` call with the `trimMargin` call taking `#` as the prefix value, so that the resulting string doesn't contain the prefix character.
+Replace the `trimIndent` call with the `trimMargin` call taking `#` as the prefix value so that the resulting string doesn't contain the prefix character.